YamitCohenTsedek/flight-simulator-interpreter/README.md

 Click on the 'Fly!' button in the FlightGear simulator and wait for the simulator to connect and the GUI to load.<br />
 When the interpreter will start to interpret the script, the plane will take off and fly.

+#### NOTE:
+We used a virtual machine to get the Linux environment.
+Thus, the IP that appears in the [script](https://github.com/YamitCohenTsedek/flight-simulator-interpreter/blob/main/Script.txt) next to the connect command is 10.0.2.2, which is the IP of the virtual machine.<br />
+If you do not run the code from a virtual machine, you should change the IP in the script.<br /><br />

 ## Watch on YouTube:

 [![](https://user-images.githubusercontent.com/45918740/97620839-c28e8200-1a2a-11eb-91e7-c43f44122d9f.JPG)](https://www.youtube.com/watch?v=YGbEjnZf9i4)